 Large glass doors such as bi-folds or French doors and large windows are the main culprits for such incidents.
 If you stand near where the birds often feed in your garden and you look at your doors and windows, what can you see?
 If you have a reflection of your garden, that’s likely to be what the birds are seeing.

-You may be scratching your head Spot Birds from your conservatorythinking how you can help them, but there’s some simple tricks you can do without changing your windows.
+You may be scratching your head thinking how you can help them, but there’s some simple tricks you can do without changing your windows.
 If you have a long garden, try putting the bird feeders as far from your windows as possible.

 Alternatively, put them closer to your windows or doors (about 3 feet away) as the birds won’t be able to reach top speed and hurt themselves if they do decide your window is a good direction to fly.